hayleyarodgers/portfolio/README.md

 ## Description

-My goal for this project was to create a professional portfolio using my React skills to showcase my skills and examples of my work.
-This is so potential collaborators and employers can determine whether I might be a good fit for them.
+My goal for this project was to create a professional portfolio using React to showcase my skills and examples of my work.
+This is to help potential collaborators and employers determine whether I might be a good fit for working with them.

 ### Tools and Technologies Used